antoniignasi/MetabolicElastography/README.md

 ### `README.md`

-Provides a general description of the project, its methodological scope, the organisation of the repository, data availability restrictions and reproducibility notes.
+Provides a general description of the project, its methodological scope, the organisation of the repository, data-availability restrictions, reproducibility considerations and main limitations.

 ### `Code_Report.pdf`

 Contains a static exported version of the computational workflow.

 This file is included as supplementary documentation for review purposes.
-It provides a complete view of the code and analytical process in PDF format, while the notebooks in the `notebooks/` folder provide a more navigable version divided into thematic blocks.
+It provides an overview of the code and analytical process in PDF format, while the notebooks in the `notebooks/` folder provide a more navigable version divided into thematic analytical blocks.

 ### `notebooks/`

-Contains the notebook-based implementation of the analytical workflow.
+Contains the notebook-based documentation and implementation of the analytical workflow.

-The original analysis was developed as a single notebook and then divided into thematic notebooks to improve readability, traceability and reviewability.
-Each notebook corresponds to one methodological block of the thesis.
-The complete notebook is also preserved to show the full analytical workflow in a single file.
+The original analysis was developed as a complete notebook and was subsequently divided into thematic notebooks to improve readability, traceability and reviewability.
+Each notebook corresponds to one principal methodological block of the thesis.
+The complete notebook is also preserved as a reference representation of the full computational workflow.

 #### `00_full_analysis.ipynb`

 Contains the complete analytical workflow.

-This notebook provides the full sequence of the project, from data loading and harmonisation to quality control, statistical analysis, machine learning and deep-learning experiments.
-It is kept as a transparent record of the full computational process.
+This notebook records the full sequence of the project, from data loading and harmonisation to quality control, statistical analysis, classical machine learning and exploratory deep-learning experiments.
+It is preserved as a transparent reference of the complete computational process.

 #### `01_preprocessing.ipynb`

 Contains the preprocessing and data-harmonisation workflow.

-This notebook reads and organises the raw torsional wave elastography signal files, parses old-code and new-code acquisition formats, extracts metadata from filenames, assigns patient and timepoint information, and links signal-level records with elastograph metadata and clinical tables.
+This notebook reads and organises the raw TWE signal files, parses the `old-code` and `new-code` acquisition formats, extracts metadata from filenames, assigns participant and timepoint information, and links signal-level records with elastograph metadata and clinical tables.

-The main output of this block is the harmonised acquisition-level dataset used in the rest of the analysis.
+The main output of this block is the harmonised acquisition-level dataset used in later stages of the analysis.

 #### `02_descriptive_audit.ipynb`

 Contains the descriptive audit of the harmonised dataset.

-This notebook summarises the structure of the data by protocol, patient, timepoint and anatomical site.
-It also evaluates frequency coverage, acquisition counts, repeated-measurement structure and basic signal properties before applying any exclusion criteria.
+This notebook summarises the structure of the data by protocol, participant, timepoint and anatomical site.
+It also evaluates frequency coverage, acquisition counts, repeated-measurement structure and basic signal properties before applying exclusion criteria.

-The purpose of this block is to understand the dataset structure and identify potential inconsistencies before formal quality control.
+The purpose of this block is to understand the dataset architecture and identify relevant structural characteristics before formal quality control and downstream interpretation.

 #### `03_signal_quality_control.ipynb`